Skip to main content

 Old Southeast

 Adjacent to downtown, quieter character.
 One of St. Pete's two designated Artist Enclaves (the other is Historic Kenwood), with the Hexagon Block Sidewalk Preservation overlay protecting the streetscape pavers.
 Mix of 1920s through 1940s Key West cottages and Craftsman bungalows on pier-and-beam foundations.
 Not a Local Historic District like Granada Terrace, so no Certificate of Appropriateness required for interior or structural work.
+Our 2025 Preserve the ‘Burg-recognized King House restoration is in this neighborhood.

 Roser Park